Visual workplace: A codified system of visual functions

 Throughout this period (1983–1991), Gwendolyn Galsworth was head of training and development at Productivity Inc. in Cambridge, Massachusetts, a publishing, training, and consulting firm known for bringing the work of Japan's manufacturing leaders to the United States.
 Galsworth headed study missions to Japan and observed visuality in Japan first-hand.
 She also had the opportunity of working one-on-one with many of Japan's seminal thinkers, including Taiichi Ohno, Ryuji Fukuda, and Shigeo Shingo.
 Shingo personally tasked Galsworth with developing his mistake proofing/poka-yoke methodology for western companies.
-It was the synthesis of all these factors and influences that lead Galsworth to develop and codify the many threads of visuality into a coherent methodology of the visual workplace, an overall operational strategy and philosophy geared to help organizations continually achieve their goals through visual devices and systems.
+It was the synthesis of all these factors and influences that led Galsworth to develop and codify the many threads of visuality into a coherent methodology of the visual workplace, an overall operational strategy and philosophy geared to help organizations continually achieve their goals through visual devices and systems.

-Galsworth continues to be the main driving force behind the practice and articulation of workplace visuality, along with a network of individuals and companies loosely coupled as visual workplace practitioners around the world.
-The visual workplace is a large body of knowledge and know-how, with a strong guiding philosophy of continuous improvement with an emphasis on the centrality of the individual in the prosperity of the enterprise.
+Galsworth has authored books on workplace visuality and trained practitioners globally.
+The methodology incorporates continuous improvement principles, using visual systems to streamline operations and engage employees.